Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI): Experiments

-We demonstrate the ability of the $\texttt{ZoMBI}$ algorithm to optimize Needle-in-a-Haystack problems on two real-world datasets.
-The first dataset consists of $146$k materials and the objective is to find the material with the minimum negative Poisson's ratio, $\nu$.
-The second dataset consists of $1$k materials and the objective is to find the material with the maximum thermoelectric merit, $ZT$, \textit{i.e.}, a material with high electrical conductivity and low thermal conductivity.
-Both of these datasets are 5-dimensional and are obtained from the open-access Materials Project database \cite{Jain2013}.
-Table \ref{table:vars} describes the five continuous training variables and the target variable to be optimized.
-These $\nu$- and $ZT$-datasets provide examples of the \texttt{ZoMBI} algorithm's ability to optimize relevant real-world NiaH problems.

-The $\nu$ dataset exhibits a Needle-in-a-Haystack problem due to very few materials having negative $\nu$ values \cite{Dagdelen2017, Jain2013, DeJong2015, Saxena2016}.
+The first experimental dataset is 6-dimensional and consists of 146k materials from the publicly available Materials Project database with different mechanical properties, described by Poisson's Ratio, $\nu$ \cite{Jain2013}.
+Only $0.82\%$ of the total 146k materials have a negative Poisson's Ratio, $\nu < 0$ \cite{Dagdelen2017, Jain2013, DeJong2015, Saxena2016}.
+Hence, for this experiment, we aim to \textbf{minimize} $\mathbf{\nu}$.
 A positive $\nu > 0$, describes a material that expands when a compressive load is applied to the orthogonal direction \cite{Belyadi2019, Poplavko2019}.
-Conversely, a negative $\nu < 0$ describes a material that contracts rather than expands when compressed in the orthogonal direction, denoted as an auxetic material \cite{Dagdelen2017, Lakes2008} -- a rare phenomenon that occurs in only $0.82\%$ of materials within the Materials Project database \cite{Jain2013, DeJong2015}.
-Auxetic materials with highly negative Poisson's ratios have energy absorptive properties, which are ideal materials for wearable medical devices and protective armor that must absorb the energy of large impacts to keep bones from shifting or to inhibit the penetration of the protective layer \cite{Saxena2016, Liu2006}.
-Thus, for this NiaH problem, the objective is to discover the material with the lowest $\nu$ value.
-Figure \ref{fig:poisson_space} illustrates the spread of $\nu$ values within the raw dataset as a histrogram as well as a manifold generated by a Random Forest (RF) regression on the raw dataset using $500$ trees.
-The search space generated by the RF is noisy and non-convex with narrow basins of attraction containing each optimum, resulting in a challenging NiaH optimization problem.
-The ground truth "needle" materials with the lowest $\nu$ values are Li$_2$NbF$_6$ with $\nu \approx -1.7$ and Na$_2$CO$_3$ with $\nu \approx -1.2$.
+Conversely, a negative $\nu < 0$ describes a material that contracts rather than expands when compressed in the orthogonal direction, denoted as an auxetic material -- a rare phenomenon \cite{Dagdelen2017, Lakes2008}.
+Auxetic materials with highly negative Poisson's ratios have energy absorptive properties that are ideal materials for wearable medical devices and protective armor that must absorb the energy of large impacts to keep bones from shifting or to inhibit the penetration of the protective layer \cite{Saxena2016, Liu2006}.